 It sometimes happens that a parishioner or other benefactor, either at the current time or in the future through his or her estate, wishes to give real property to a parish in lieu of or in addition to a cash gift.
 Gifts of real property are to be encouraged.
-However, gifts of real property should not be accepted without first obtaining the written approval of the diocese.
+However, under the terms of the Parish Services Agreement, gifts of real property should not be accepted without first obtaining consultation and the written approval of the diocese.
 Acquisition of real property, even if by gift, can be a very complex transaction.
 A gift of real estate should be approached in the same way as a purchase, i.e. with thorough investigation and understanding of the relevant issues and with the assistance of those with appropriate expertise.
 Items to be addressed include:

-- Estimated value of the property - Amount of existing debt or encumbrance on the property - Condition of legal title (e.g. recorded deed restrictions, development agreements, etc.) - Location of the property i.e. liability to manage and/or sell the asset - Environmental condition of the property i.e. hazardous waste, wetlands, etc. - Ingress/egress of the property - · Access to utilities and nature of utilities available to property - · Conditions and restrictions placed upon the gift by the donor
+- Estimated value of the property - Amount of existing debt or encumbrance on the property - Condition of legal title (e.g. recorded deed restrictions, development agreements, etc.) - Location of the property i.e. ability to manage and/or sell the asset - Environmental condition of the property i.e. hazardous waste, wetlands, etc. - Ingress/egress of the property - Access to utilities and nature of utilities available to property - Conditions and restrictions placed upon the gift by the donor